kruulik/mimic/README.md

 4. player 2 attempts to match the same expression.
 5. The player with the lower score gets gets a letter ('m', 'i', 'm', 'i', 'c'), while the other is allowed to make a new face/expression and restart the round.

-### PvC
-1. A portrait is presented to the screen
-2. The user must try to match the emotion they perceive in the image

-(Bonus?)
-Images are stored until the end of the game; at the end, the players are given the option to send themselves an email with the images attached.

 ### Implementation Timeline

+**NO LONGER PRIORITIZING PVP**

 **Day 1**: Set up all necessary dependencies and gather a collection of images for testing.
 Learn how to capture camera events in the browser.
 Objectives:
 - Be able to render a live image to the screen, using built-in webcam

 **Day 2**: Learn Kairos API.
 Objectives: